 Section 11.5.7 F.3 of the Los Angeles Municipal Code authorizes "Interpretations of Specific Plans."
 The Director of Planning has the authority to interpret specific plans when there is a lack of clarity in the meaning of their regulations.
 With regard to the Small Lot Subdivision Ordinance, which was adopted after the adoption of Venice Coastal Specific Plan, the subject interpretation clarifies the maximum number of permitted units, number of subdivided lots, number of required parking spaces, location of driveways, and minimum setback requirements relative to each zone and each subarea within the Specific Plan.
 The process for a Director's Interpretation requires the Decision be drafted and transmitted as done for Project Permit Compliance Decisions.
 The subject document, upon being published, will be reviewed by the community, including the Venice Neighborhood Council.
-The City Planning Commission shall hear appeals on Director's Interpretations which affect an entire specific plan area, as the subject Interpretation does.
+The City Planning Commission shall hear appeals on Director's Interpretation does.